51.62 – George, William, Nancy Ann and Anthony Whitehead

 In many graves here at Christ Church you can find children mentioned whose existence is often lost in the search for ancestors; they may or may not have been baptised, and if they were born and died between census returns then it’s easy to miss them.
 This grave is one such grave.
 Their father was well known, their mother was a Travis (although not one of those Travises), and they are only remembered here on the stone.

 Anthony Whitehead was born in Todmorden in late 1854 to George and Ellen (Howarth) Whitehead of Hall-Ing, between Salford and Crescent and opposite where Morrison’s is now.
-George was a tinplate worker, similar to a whitesmith, and all the Whitehead boys worked alongside him at the foundry at Salford.
+George was a tinplate worker, similar to a whitesmith, and operated one of a group of tin smithies at Hall Ing along with his brothers William and Henry.
+All the Whitehead boys worked alongside him.
 Anthony was the fourth of five sons and in 1871 only the youngest, Sam, was still in school – all the others were hard at work.
-This familial support allowed George to grow their shop into George Whitehead and Sons and set his children up to be a little more comfortable than most!
+This familial support allowed George to grow their shop into George Whitehead and Sons after he and his brothers dissolved their partnership in 1873, and helped him to set his children up to be a little more comfortable than most!

 The Whiteheads were Unitarians and Anthony in particular would remain loyal to the church his whole life.
 In February 1876 he married Nancy Ann Travis at the Unitarian Church, which at that point had only been open for three years.
 Nancy was a year younger than Anthony, born in December 1855 at Calf Hey in Walsden to Charles and Jane (Howarth) (no relation) Travis.
 Charles was a weaver and if he’s connected to the late great John Travis then we don’t (yet) know about it.
 This line of Travises weren’t writers but labourers, and Charles would eventually move from weaving to carpentry and became a joiner.
 They moved to Butcher Hill and Nancy stayed there until she met and married Anthony.
 The Travises were also Anglicans, which explains why this family are buried at the parish church here rather than the Unitarian.